 Every person’s ecosystem varies, but generally the skin is acidic and cool.
 The variety is diverse from person to person and dependent upon skin thickness, age, sex, genes, climate, geography, hygiene, and immune system.
 Even clothing choice can affect the skin’s ecosystem!

 How to Maintain a Healthy Skin Microbiome

-It may sounds strange but there is such a thing as being “too clean.”
-If we are constantly sanitizing or cleansing our skin, we are removing good bacteria and microorganisms, resulting in an out of balance ecosystem.
+There is such a thing as being “too clean.”
+If we are constantly sanitizing or cleansing our skin, we are removing good bacteria and microorganisms, resulting in an imbalanced ecosystem.
 When our skin is out of balance we are more susceptible to infection, dryness, and rashes.
 The healthy barrier becomes compromised.

 Soil is one of the best things we can put on our skin.
 Let your kids run barefoot in dirt.
 Don’t rinse those carrots just pulled from the garden bed.
 If that’s a little much for you, consider a skincare regimen that includes probiotic products to promote a healthy skin microbiome.
 Internal probiotics, in the form of supplements or food, work to balance the skin’s ecosystem, too.
 While science hasn’t yet determined the exact types of probiotics to use, we do know that the more variety we are exposed to, the better.

 Stay away from harsh skincare products with pH levels in either extreme.
-Acne products in particular can strip away moisture and kill the good bacteria that helps fight breakouts.
+Some acne products, in particular, can strip away moisture and kill the good bacteria that helps fight breakouts.
 Nourish your skin with DIY yogurt masks or replace drying toners with apple cider vinegar.

 We are in control of only a handful of factors that influence our skin’s ecosystem.
-If you make healthy choices your skin will thank you in more ways than one.92
+If you make healthy choices, your skin will thank you in more ways than one.